Jasper-Y/Parallel-algorithms/final_report.md

   ./suffixarray -h
   ```

   These strategies are only used in the radix sorting algorithm.
-We benchmarked the results as below:
+We benchmarked the **runtime** results as below:

   |                                    | Random | Alphabet |  Hard  |
   | :--------------------------------: | :----: | :------: | :----: |